-- U.S. Fish and Wildlife Service (USFWS)

-- National Marine Fisheries Service (NMFS)
+- U.S. Fish and Wildlife Service (USFWS) - National Marine Fisheries Service (NMFS)

-- US Geological Service (USGS)

-- Louisiana Department of Natural Resources

-- Other appropriate agencies as required by applicable law.
+- US Geological Service (USGS) - Louisiana Department of Natural Resources - Louisiana Department of Wildlife and Fisheries - Other appropriate agencies as required by applicable law.

 The project delivery team consists of those individuals designated by the CEMVN and CPRAB, the implementing agencies, and representatives designated by other government agencies or tribes.
-Inter-agency participation is encouraged to gain technical skills and knowledge of other agencies.
-Several federal, tribal, and state agencies are active members of the CEMVN.
+Inter-agency participation is encouraged to gain the technical skills and knowledge of other agencies.
+Several federal, tribal, and state agencies are active CEMVN partners.
 Participants include the USEPA, USFWS, USGS, and LDGF.
 Representatives from St. Martin, St. Mary, and Iberia parishes, as well as levee districts, and community representatives are also active participants.